 12 Video Interview Tips To Crush Your Next Job Interview

-You’ve probably used video chat to talk to a friend or family member at some point, or conducted business using video chat or
+You’ve probably used video chat to talk to a friend or family member at some point, or conducted business using video chat or watched a webinar whose host was on camera.

 It’s not just a fad.
 Video interviews provide real value to both candidates and interviewers alike.
 Interviewers can squeeze more interviews in a day, and screen candidates more effectively prior to bringing them in for the live in-person interview.

-Candidates don’t have to travel all the way downtown (or wherever the office is located) to
+Candidates don’t have to travel all the way downtown (or wherever the office is located) to interview, and are more likely to win remote positions if they do well.

 So don’t get caught off-guard if you’re asked to do a video interview, and don’t get intimidated either.
 You can still do well on your first time out if you make the proper preparations.